BirdeeHub/make_minesweeper_tutorial/app/README.md

 --

-MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

 ScoresFileIO contains functions directly pertaining to reading and writing to the scores file.

-It turns the scores file into ScoreEntry instances, and can update or delete them.
+ScoresFileIO turns the scores file into ScoreEntry instances, and can update or delete them.

 scores save to %userprofile%\AppData\Roaming\minesweeperScores for windows and ~/.minesweeper/ for others.

 ScoresWindow displays ScoreEntry instances correctly and allows for deletion, and relaunching a new opening window with a pre populated score.

 --

+MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

 The rest of the source files are just the other windows.